j4k0xb/webcrack/apps/docs/src/guide/api.md

 Other options include:

-- `mappings`: The `mappings` option takes a function that receives an instance of [@codemod/matchers](https://github.com/codemod-js/codemod/tree/main/packages/matchers#readme)
+- `mappings`: The `mappings` option takes a function that receives an instance of [@codemod/matchers](https://github.com/codemod-js/codemod/tree/main/packages/matchers#readme), and returns an object that maps any matching nodes, to the path specified in the object key.

 ## Browser Usage & Sandbox